Gay pornography: Bareback

-Some scholars argue that while "barebacking" and "UAI" technically both mean the same thing, they have different undertones.
+Some scholars argue that while "barebacking" and "UAI" (unprotected anal intercourse) technically both mean the same thing, they have different undertones.
 With the increased use of the term "barebacking", the term has been adopted for marketing purposes.
-This is because "Unprotected Anal Intercourse" makes a direct connection between unprotected sex and the risk of contracting diseases like HIV/AIDS.
+This is because the term "unprotected anal intercourse" makes a direct connection between unprotected sex and the risk of contracting diseases like HIV/AIDS.
 In a study where participants were shown two different scenes featuring anal sex, the significance of the words "bareback" and "UAI" became apparent.

 The first scene featured group sex in which several men were on top engaging in intercourse with one man on the bottom.
 The men on top were in their mid-30s and of varying ethnicities while the man on the bottom was around 18 years old.
 The second scene featured two men both in their 20s in a living room setting.
 During the interview, the participants were much more reluctant to classify the second scene as "bareback" or "UAI", than they were for the first scene.
 Participants readily used "bareback" to describe the first scene in which there were clear contrasts in race, age, and power.
 The participants described the second scene as being more "meaningful and romantic" and hence more likely to use a condom to protect the other.
 The implication of this study is that the term "bareback" ultimately does have a dark meaning as it relates to HIV/AIDS, regardless if it does not mention protection in its name.
 Thus, studies have shown that barebacking is decreasing in popularity within the gay subculture.
 Bareback pornography does not necessarily encourage more unprotected anal sex in reality, nor do all men who participate in anal sex necessarily want to have unprotected sex.
 What is clear is that there is still a sense of risk among participants of anal sex.